 Q: Is the city safe?

-A: Very safe - except the driving.
-Drive defensively, always wear a seatbelt and don’t drive if it has recently rained (35 accidents in two hours the last time it rained).
+A: Very safe – except the driving.
+Drive defensively, always wear a seatbelt and don’t drive if it has recently rained.

 About living in Bahrain

-Q: Which are the best places/suburbs to live in the city as an expat?
+Q: Which are the best places/suburbs to live in Bahrain as an expat?

-Adlyia is where many of the restaurants are, this area and the adjoining suburbs of Mahooz and Um Al Hussan are also popular with those who prefer to be in close proximity to night life.
+Adlyia is where many of the restaurants are, this area and the adjoining suburbs of Mahooz and Umm Al Hassam are also popular with those who prefer to be in close proximity to nightlife.

 West of the city centre is Budaiya where many expat families live, usually in compound villas.
 I believe the schools in the area are good, and the Dilmun Club and the Bahrain Rugby club are both located here.

-Finally, there is Anwaj Islands in the Floating City.
-The villas here are very pretty and situated around a series of canals, so it’s trendy and a popular; but there are few amenities other than the beach.
+Finally, there is Amwaj Islands in the Floating City.
+The villas here are very pretty and situated around a series of canals, so it’s trendy and popular; but there are few amenities other than the beach.

 Q: How do you rate the standard of accommodation?

-Q: What’s the cost of living compared to home?
+Q: What’s the cost of living compared to the UK?
 What is cheap or expensive in particular?

 A: It's a lot cheaper than the UK unless you want to buy specific things from home.
 European clothes, alcohol and some western foods are very expensive but petrol, eating out and general food shopping are much less expensive than home.